HunterPie/HunterPie-legacy/docs/Overlay/monstersWidget.md

 ![Show all monsters at once](https://cdn.discordapp.com/attachments/402557384209203200/732293041594957955/unknown.png)

 ### Show all monsters but highlight my target
-This mode shows all monsters but decreases the size and opacity of the monsters that aren't your target.
+This mode shows all monsters but decreases the opacity of the monsters that aren't your target.

 ![Show all but highlight target](https://cdn.discordapp.com/attachments/402557384209203200/732293162487251054/unknown.png)